madelfio/school-site/content/notes/ssh-tips.md

       ForwardAgent yes
       ProxyCommand ssh openlab.umiacs.umd.edu nc %h %p

-## Conclusion
+## End result

-Once you follow the steps above, you can ssh into a lab machine with one command and no ssh passwords.
+Once you generate an ssh key and add the proxy command above, you can ssh into a lab machine with a single command.

     :::console
     user@home-pc:~$ ssh lab-pc
     user@lab-pc.umiacs.umd.edu:~$

+#### Updates

+6/20/13 - Reworded some sections for clarity.

 [1]: https://help.github.com/articles/generating-ssh-keys